suaviloquence/scrapelect/doc/src/language-concepts/statements-and-values.md

 **Statements** are the basic building block of `scrapelect` programs.
 At its core, a statement is a binding `name: value;`.
-This means "store the `value` into the name `name`" at the current scope in the program.
+This means "store the `value` into the name `name`" at the current context in the program.

 When the program finishes, the `scrapelect` interpreter will output structured data as defined by the statements in the program.